 Simmons Hall is the central location for student services at The University of Akron.
 It houses the offices of Financial Aid, Student Accounts, the University Registrar, and Accessibility.
 Any student services related issue that cannot be addressed at the School of Law can usually be addressed by the helpful staff in the “one stop shop” student services area on the first floor of Simmons Hall.

-The Student Union is a 204,000 square foot facility that houses the SOuRCe, a game room, a movie theatre, several ballrooms and meeting rooms, DocuZip copy center, Computer Solutions, Barnes and Noble Bookstore, PNC Bank, as well as the following dining areas: Union Market, Subway, Sizzlin Zone, Italian Zone, Starbucks, and Zee's Convenience store.
+The Student Union is a 204,000 square foot facility that houses the SOuRCe, a game room, a movie theatre, several ballrooms and meeting rooms, DocuZip copy center, The Computer Store, Barnes and Noble Bookstore, PNC Bank, as well as the following dining areas: Union Market, Subway, Sizzlin Zone, Italian Zone, Starbucks, and Zee's Convenience store.

 Completed in 2007, the Student Recreation and Wellness Center houses a competition pool, a leisure pool, a 30-person spa, a 1/10 mile walking/jogging track, 15,000 square feet of cardiovascular and strength training equipment, five multi-function gymnasiums, two group exercise studios, a 53-foot climbing rock, a bouldering cave, Outdoor Adventure gear rentals, two multi-purpose classrooms, and the Climbing Rock Café.
 Currently enrolled students do not pay an additional membership fee above and beyond their regular University fees for access to the Recreation and Wellness Center.

 Located in downtown Akron, just two blocks from the School of Law, the Polsky Building houses the Barnes and Noble Bookstore that carries law and graduate student textbooks (the bookstore at the Student Union carries only undergraduate textbooks).
 The Polsky Building also houses the Department of Public Administration and Urban Studies, which offers a joint degree program with the School of Law.